Haiz14/ai-economy/brandon.md

 Brandon learnt what makes an app popular and that new developer knew how to create a proper app.
 Together they went to compete against googlo, and won the termux app war, 10 years later.

 3 years later, brandon died of a heart-attack due to stress.
+Ans his children started a fight for his inheritance, with black-hearted lawyer's taking lots of money.